tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 beautiful and informative figures.

 The best science often involves collaboration.
-In :doc:`collaborating-on-projectss` you will learn how to use make use of the powerful collaboration features of Git and you will learn how to back up and share your project using the free hosting services on GitHub.
+In :doc:`collaborating-on-projects` you will learn how to use make use of the powerful collaboration features of Git and you will learn how to back up and share your project using the free hosting services on GitHub.